10Dozen/ArmaLogstr/README.md

 ```

 #### Update outputs for thread
-To change default outputs use:
+To change outputs for specific log thread use:
 ```sqf
 ["MyLog", "outputs: diary"] call dzn_Logstr_fnc_applyOptions;
 // Change output options for MyLog thread to Diary only